Johnny-Morgan/pickles/README.md

     ![Image](docs/readme_images/create_account.png)

-  For logged-in shoppers, a checkbox is provided for them to save their the delivery details to their profile.
+  For logged-in shoppers, a checkbox is provided for them to save their delivery details to their profile.

     ![Image](docs/readme_images/save_info.png)

   Payments are handled by Stripe including error messages and an email sent once the checkout process is completed.
-Currently the site uses Stripe's test functionality rather than actual live payments.
+Currently, the site uses Stripe's test functionality rather than actual live payments.

     ![Image](docs/readme_images/stripe.png)